 What makes CyberGhost and NordVPN stand above other VPNs on the market?
 Here’s a quick look at each one so you can find out at a glance.

 NordVPN has a lot of great features that users praise on a regular basis.
 The most impressive is the size of its server network, which is among the largest on the market.
-Right now users have access to over 5,000 servers in 62 different countries, all with unlimited data, unlimited bandwidth, and unlimited server switching.
+Right now users have access to over 5,500 servers in 59 countries, all with unlimited data, unlimited bandwidth, and unlimited server switching.
 Aside from sheer size, NordVPN’s server network also encompasses unique services not found on other VPNs, like protection against DDoS attacks, double encryption, and onion over VPN routing.

 NordVPN provides a thorough zero-logging policy that covers everything from bandwidth to time stamps, traffic, and IP addresses–far more than the competition.
 Backing these features is 256-bit AES encryption on all data, an automatic kill switch, DNS leak protection, and a host of customizable encryption features.
 NordVPN makes it extremely easy to log on and stay safe on every device, too, with wide support for smartphones, desktop PCs, and more.